 Pursat province – October 26, Aide et Action in partnership with local authority and Angkor Green supported education and food aid kits for 60 poor farmers and their families.

-AEA will continue to monitor the situation, identifying marginalized families in affected areas who are impacted by floods in the coming weeks across Kandal, Kampong Speu, Kampong Thom, Banteay Meanchey, and Pursat provinces.
+Leading The Cambodian Consortium for Out of School Children, in partnership with Educate a Child, a global programme of the Education Above All Foundation, we will continue to monitor the situation in Cambodia, identifying marginalized children and their families in affected areas who are impacted by floods across Kandal, Kampong Speu, Kampong Thom, Banteay Meanchey, and Pursat provinces.

 In Lao PDR, as of 22 October, 63 villages in the three provinces of Salawan, Savannakhet and Sekong with an estimated 10,637 households (69,764 people) were affected by floods and storms according to a situation report by the International Federation of Red Cross And Red Crescent Societies.